HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/ddc/usage/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

     ![](../../../../assets/Volt_MX_Foundry_View_The_Endpoint.png "Viewing the Endpoint we have created")

 4. Test the endpoint we created.
 Before we test the endpoint we created, we must Authorize the call since we chose **Anonymous App Users** during the creation of the operation.
 Click the **Authorize** button and put in the username field the **App Key** and in the password field the **App Secret**.
-Both values can be swagger page.
-On the swagger page, we will see the service that we created and click the dropdown beside it, then click the **Try Out** button.
-Once all the fields are filled up, you can now excute the API.
+Both values can be found on the swagger page.
+On the swagger page, we will see the service that we created, then click the dropdown beside it, then click the **Try Out** button.
+Once all the fields are filled up, you can now execute the API.
 There should be a response when everything is set up properly.

     ![](../../../../assets/Volt_MX_Foundry_Executing_API.png "Executing the API")